hmemcpy/hmemcpy.com/source/_posts/2014-08-01-debug-symbols-dotpeek-and-long-paths-in-visual-studio.md

 After doing this, I could go back to debugging, was was able to step into methods that were previously unavailable!

-As the comments below mention, this is also possible to do without copying, by creating a (symbolic) link between theÂ directories!
+As the comments below mention, this is also possible to do without copying, by creating a (symbolic) link between the directories!
 From an elevator command shell, run:

 ```
 mklink /D d:\sym %localappdata%\JetBrains\dotPeek\v1.2\SymbolCache\CSharp